History of Personalized Jewelry

 Personalized Jewelry Lockets

-Personalized lockets tend to be even more special than id bracelets when engraved with the recipient’s monogram or a personal message, since the locket holds one or more photos.
+Personalized lockets tend to be even more special than id bracelets when engraved with the recipient’s monogram or a personal message, since the custom engraved locket holds one or more photos.
 Heart lockets are still the most popular of all lockets.
-Trailing close behind, though, are round lockets, oval lockets, Mom lockets, child lockets, baby lockets, lockets with crosses, lockets with diamonds, and four photo lockets.
+Trailing close behind, though, are round lockets, oval lockets, Mom lockets, child lockets, baby lockets, lockets with crosses, lockets with diamonds, and love lockets.

 Traditionally, gold lockets have been more popular than sterling silver lockets simply because of the perceived value of gold, but today sterling silver lockets and gold filled lockets have become just as popular.
 With the price of gold having risen so sharply, sterling silver lockets have also become an excellent value.